Advertising: Traditional media

 Television advertising is one of the most expensive types of advertising; networks charge large amounts for commercial airtime during popular events.
-The annual Super Bowl football game in the United States is known as the most prominent advertising event on television – with an audience of over 108 million and studies showing that 50% of those only tuned in to see the advertisements.
-During the 2014 edition of this game, the average thirty-second ad cost US$4 million, and $8 million was charged for a 60-second spot.
+The annual Super Bowl football game in the United States is known as the most prominent advertising event on television – in 2013 it attracted an audience of over 108 million and studies have shown that 50% of those tune in to see the advertisements.
+The 2025 game attracted an audience of over 123 million, with a thirty-second ad costing US$8 million.
 Virtual advertisements may be inserted into regular programming through computer graphics.
 It is typically inserted into otherwise blank backdrops or used to replace local billboards that are not relevant to the remote broadcast audience.
-Virtual billboards may be inserted into the background where none exist in real-life.
 This technique is especially used in televised sporting events.
 Virtual product placement is also possible.
 An infomercial is a long-format television commercial, typically five minutes or longer.
 The name blends the words "information" and "commercial".
 The main objective in an infomercial is to create an impulse purchase, so that the target sees the presentation and then immediately buys the product through the advertised toll-free telephone number or website.
 Infomercials describe and often demonstrate products, and commonly have testimonials from customers and industry professionals.